 - An Introduction To LGBT Issues And The Reasons For Having A Safe Space Program

 - Language And Terminology

 - How To Create An Inclusive Classroom Or Work Space

 - Resources And Services Available To Support LGBT Students

 - Policies Protecting LGBT Students

-The class can be complete entirely online using Blackboard Course Sites software (almost identical to the college's regular online course software) at your own pace and likely within 4 hours.
+The class can be complete entirely online using Blackboard Course Sites software (almost identical to the college's regular online course software) at your own pace and likely within 4 hours and you will have 30 days to complete the course once you enroll.
 There is no cost for this training.

 How Do I Learn How To Use The Course Software?
 The course software operates much like a regular website and most users are able to learn how to navigate around the course as they go.
 However, instructions for how to prepare your computer for online learning and a series of video tutorials on how to use the software are available on the college's Online Eduation website.

 Click Here to learn more.